-⏰ Quick Answer: Vitamin D & Aging
+Quick Answer: Vitamin D & Aging

 Adults over 65 produce 75% less vitamin D from sunlight than younger people due to thinner skin and reduced kidney conversion.
 Combined with less outdoor time and lower dietary intake, seniors have 2–3 times higher deficiency rates.
 Most experts recommend 800–2000 IU D3 daily for older adults.

 When we reach our mid-60s, our bodies undergo natural changes that affect nutrient absorption.
-Even with the same sun exposure, the body's ability to manufacture this crucial substance decreases significantly.
-This creates a challenging situation where the need for vitamin D for seniors increases just as production declines.
+Even with the same sun exposure, the body’s ability to manufacture this crucial substance decreases significantly — creating a challenging situation where the need for vitamin D for seniors increases just as production declines.
+Modern science has also revealed that this nutrient plays roles far beyond bone health, with receptors throughout the nervous, cardiovascular, and endocrine systems.

 Understanding personal risk factors is the first step toward maintaining optimal health.
 Preventing serious complications like osteoporosis and fractures can significantly impact quality of life.
 This guide will walk you through practical strategies for achieving healthy levels through diet, supplements, and lifestyle adjustments.